RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 1. All Alexa built in intents
 2. Utterances without slots
 3. Utterances with custom slots
-4. Utterances with all numbers, date, time built in slot types: AMAZON.NUMBER, AMAZON.FOUR_DIGIT_NUMBER, AMAZON.DATE, AMAZON.TIME, AMAZON.DURATION
+4. Utterances with all the numbers/date/time/duration built in slot types: AMAZON.NUMBER, AMAZON.FOUR_DIGIT_NUMBER, AMAZON.DATE, AMAZON.TIME, AMAZON.DURATION
 5. Utterances with these list built in slot types: AMAZON.US_STATE, AMAZON.US_FIRST_NAME, AMAZON.Country, AMAZON.DayOfWeek

 More Amazon built in slot types are coming shortly